slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Do not build fortresses to protect yourself: isolation is dangerous.'
 'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*

-> *'The purpose of high education is first and foremost to meet people and build relationships.'*

 > *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.'*

 HINT: How to network?
 Adding value is everything.
 Help people.